 This is act 7 of a show for the REELZ network that I edited at Peacock Productions.
 Three other editors and I created this 2 hour special in a month; we each handled 2 acts.
 It turned out better than we expected, to be honest.
 Act 7 covers the time period immediately following the tragic car accident, through Diana’s funeral.
 I got to use a lot of very sad music for this, decent orchestral score stuff that doesn’t seem to fit very often.

 This is a section from the middle of “Wilhemina’s War”, festival version.
 One of the activists we’ve been following goes to chat with a pastor, and then we go to a local barbershop to hear some men talk about how seriously they take HIV/AIDS prevention.
 We had so much great stuff from the barbershop, I swear there’s another film hiding just in the conversations there.
 Without spoiling anything, it turns out the men tell us what they think we want to hear when the activists are around, but it’s a different story later on.

 This is the beginning few minutes of the ‘festival’ version of “Wilhemina’s War”.
 It sort of eases into the story, letting you meet several of our main characters in an evocative way.
-We had an even longer version of the church service that was very pretty, but that kept us from really getting the film […]

 This documentary follows a patriarch and his family as they try to rebuild their homes in the lower 9th ward of New Orleans in the aftermath of Hurricane Katrina.
 After several years of filming, it found a home on Frontline.
 This is the open to the film, which I like as it really sets the mood for what things were like down there for a while, and then we meet our main character organically, the way it really happened.
 I can still remember practically everything Mr. Gettridge said the first time June and the cameraman John Baynard met him.
 There was a lot of information in the grain of his voice.